 The Science Based Targets initiative is a partnership between CDP, UN Global Compact, WRI, and WWF.
 The initiative supports companies to set emissions reduction targets required to limit global warming well-below 2°C above pre-industrial levels and pursue efforts to limit warming to 1.5°C.

 Over the past several years, science-based target-setting has rapidly become the most effective way for companies to align their corporate goals with the Paris Agreement.
-As many as 800 companies have already committed to set a science-based target.
 As stated in the 2018 IPCC Special Report on Global Warming, the transition to a low-carbon economy must be accelerated globally in order to hold warming to 1.5°.
 We are calling on all companies — across sectors — to set their science-based target with a new level of ambition — one that aligns with the 1.5° target.

-The following United Nations Global Compact Network UK members have already committed to setting science-based targets:
+The following UN Global Compact Network UK members have already committed to setting science-based targets:

 BT Group plc